 In my previous overview of the topic, I likened ransomware tabletop exercises to an IT version of Dungeons & Dragons.
-If the idea of role-playing pretend scenarios sounds childish, think again; in fact, it should be a key part of your wider disaster recovery strategy.
+If the idea of role-playing pretend scenarios sounds childish, think again; in fact, it should be a key part of your wider disaster recovery (DR) strategy.

 Traditional DR testing requires a test environment and all the overhead that entails.
 That environment must serve as a mock-up of your production environment, with enough hardware and software replicated to reliably simulate a disaster then perform recovery.

 Not so with a tabletop exercise.
 Refer to the example exercise I pitched in my previous article and note that all you need to run through it are people (ideally your computer security incident response team, or CSIRT) and their time.
 Each person involved in the plan talks through what actions they will take through each step of the disaster and ensuing recovery.
 No hardware or software is required, because it all plays out through hypothetical discussion.

 Practice makes perfect, and tabletop exercises can be practiced as often as desired.
 A full test environment typically needs to be staged to some extent prior to each test run, but a tabletop exercise that requires no environment can be kicked off anytime the required people are available to participate.
 This saves time and possibly money (depending on how you built your test environment), which means you can easily repeat the test time and time again at any frequency.

 Ransomware attacks come in many varieties and their delivery methods are no less varied, to say nothing of the many other types of cyberattacks.
 Accounting for every such possibility in a test environment is expensive, inefficient, and exhausting, if not impossible.